- Alternative and complementary therapies

 If you wish to fundraise for a charity other than Alzheimer’s Society please contact the staff team at firstname.lastname@example.org.

 Please don’t post personal fundraising and other crowdfunding campaigns as these will be removed.

-Please don’t create multiple accounts on Talking Point or pretend to be another member.
+Please don’t create multiple accounts on Dementia Talking Point or pretend to be another member.
 We may remove any content, delete accounts and ban members who do this.